ballerina-platform/ballerina-dev-website/swan-lake/learn/running-ballerina-code.md

 Married : true
 ```

-When running a program with configurable values, Ballerina looks for a `Config.toml` file in the directory of the source files.
+When running a program with configurable values, Ballerina looks for a `Config.toml` file in the current working directory.
 You can set the path to `Config.toml` file via environment variable `BALCONFIGFILE`.

 ```bash